lindseysim/web-common/README.md

 Ensures the below functions exists, many of which are missing in Internet Explorer (pre-Edge) and Opera Mini.

-Note that this is just a personal list of functions I tended to require (combined with a history of having to work with gov't clients that were still stuck in IE land).
+Note that this is just a personal list of functions I tended to require (combined with a history of having to work with clients that were still stuck in IE land).
 These days, probably less necessary, and if so, better to use a more complete polyfill library like [core-js](https://www.npmjs.com/package/core-js).

 <a name="common-arrayFrom" href="#common-arrayFrom">#</a>
 *Array*.**from**(*arrayLike*[, *mapFn*[, *thisArg*]]) – Create array from array-like or iterable.
 [MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from).